Category Archives: Stata

 Posted in Stata | 6 Comments

-Use Stata to do propensity score matching (PSM)
+Stata command to perform propensity score matching (PSM)

-Most propensity score matching (PSM) examples are using cross-sectional data instead of panel data.
-However, accounting research often uses panel data (i.e., observations with two subscripts i and t, e.g. firm-years) in a difference-in-differences (DID) research design, so that there are … Continue reading
+Most propensity score matching (PSM) examples typically use cross-sectional data rather than panel data.
+However, in accounting research, panel data (observations with two subscripts i and t, e.g., firm-years) are often used in a difference-in-differences (DID) research design.
+This involves … Continue reading

 Stata command to perform Chow test